debreczeniandras/symfony-docs/reference/configuration/doctrine.rst

           </doctrine:config>
         </container>

-When using the `Doctrine Migrations Bundle`_, an additional listener needs to be registered to ensure that the last migration is properly committed:
+When using the `Doctrine Migrations Bundle`_, you need to register an additional listener to ensure that the final migration is committed properly:

 .. configuration-block::